wesamhamad/Daily-Routine-Program/README.md

 A project for CS181 course, presented to Dr. Abeer Alhujaylan, the software development process of a Daily Routine Program .

 ## Project idea
-The projectis based on team work, each group consists of 4 students each student will program a part then integrated it  as one program, parts of project :
+The projectis based on team work, each group consists of 4 students each student will program a part then we integrated it  as one program, parts of project are :

 1.Study Time:
    * Design a schedule that helps you to study for five hours a day.
 Each day you will study five courses, starting from Sunday till Saturday.
 Also, the code answer you’re inquiries about the course that will be studied according to the specific day and time in each time you want to know.